Cactus in Pots: Learn How to Grow Them

 In order to know how much light or lighting our cacti should receive, we must first distinguish what kind of cacti we have, since not all of them require the same amount of light.

-For example, those cacti that have a large number of thorns require direct sunlight.
-In contrast, cacti that have few or very small spines require spaces with more shade and where a good amount of air can flow.
+For example, cacti that have a large number of thorns require direct sunlight.
+In contrast, cacti that have few or very small spines require spaces with more shade and good airflow.

 Watering cactus in pots

 As we know, water is one of the most important things for a plant to survive.
-Although cacti don’t need it very often, if you want to have a healthy cactus you must take care of the amount of water and the periodicity with which you water.
+Although cacti don’t need watering very often if you want to have a healthy cactus be aware of how often you water it and the amount of water you give it.

 Irrigation is related to the seasons, because these help us to understand the needs of the plant.
 In spring, cacti can be watered every eight days, and in fall, every ten to twelve days.
 When winter begins and low temperatures arrive, it’s recommended to water them every 20 to 40 days.